sulu/sulu-docs/cookbook/web-server/nginx.rst

 File upload
 -----------

-By default the nginx has a file limit of 2M when uploading files.
+By default nginx has a file limit of 2MB when uploading files.
 To increase this add the following to your ``nginx.conf``:

 .. code-block:: xml